aggress/mesosphere-dcos-kafka-installer/README.md

 Why use this?

 * You're running a multi-tenant / private cloud environment based on DC/OS where you want to deploy multiple Confluent Platform Kafka clusters
-* You want to test the full Confluent Platform stack with all security features enabled
+* You want to test the full Confluent Platform stack on a DC/OS strict mode cluster with all security features enabled
 * You want a convenient testing framework to validate the components are working correctly
 * You don't want to run through >50 manual steps